nllz/IRTF-HRPC/draft-political.md

 The risk of not doing this is threefold: (1) the IETF might make decisions which have a political impact that was not intended by the community, (2) other bodies or entities might make the decisions for the IETF because the IETF does not have an explicit stance, (3) other bodies that do take these issues into account might increase in importance on behest of the influence of the IETF.

 This does not mean the IETF does not have position on particular political issues.
-The policies for open and diverse participation {{RFC7706}}, the anti-harassment policy {{RFC7776}}, as well as the Guidelines for Privacy Considerations {{RFC6973}} are testament of this.
+The policies for open and diverse participation {{RFC7704}}, the anti-harassment policy {{RFC7776}}, as well as the Guidelines for Privacy Considerations {{RFC6973}} are testament of this.
 But these are all examples of positions about the IETF's work processes or product.
 What is absent is a way for IETF participants to evaluate their stance with respect to the wider implications of that IETF work.

 The way forward
 ===============

-There are instruments that can help the IETF develop an approach to address the politics of protocls, part of this can be found in draft-irtf-hrpc-research as well as the United National Guiding Principles for Business and Human Rights {{UNGP}}.
+There are instruments that can help the IETF develop an approach to address the politics of protocols.
+Part of this can be found in draft-irtf-hrpc-research as well as the United National Guiding Principles for Business and Human Rights {{UNGP}}.
 But there is not a one-size-fits-all solution.
 The IETF is a particular organization, with a particular mandate, and even if a policy is in place, its success depends on the implementation of the policy by the community.

 Security Considerations